tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Payment Terms
 ~~~~~~~~~~~~~

-The **Payment Terms** are already configured in Odoo when installing the Mexican localization, this
+The **Payment Terms** are already configured in CoquiAPPs when installing the Mexican localization, this
 means that if you go to :menuselection:`Accounting --> Configuration --> Payment Terms`, you will
-find the default list in Odoo.
+find the default list in CoquiAPPs.

 .. image:: mexico/mx_ft_13.png
    :align: center